Moussa-Kalam/game-hub/README.md

 - **[Chakra UI](https://chakra-ui.com/)** Benefit from the stylish and customizable components provided by Chakra UI for a sleek and modern design.

 - **[React Query](https://tanstack.com/query/latest)** Elevate your gaming discovery experience with React Query, ensuring efficient data fetching and state management.

+- **[Zustand](https://docs.pmnd.rs/zustand/getting-started/introduction)** Simplify your state management with Zustand, a straightforward and fast solution for React.

 ## Live preview